algibson1/algibson1/README.md

 Testing: JUnit

 ### 🌱 I’m currently learning:
-TypeScript!
+ - Java
+   - I'm following some online tutorials and translating an old Ruby project of mine into Java.
+My long-term goal is to translate the back-end curriculum from Turing School of Software and Design (a Ruby on Rails program) into Java using Springboot.
+I hope it will be a great resource for others who want to learn Java!
+ - TypeScript & React
-I'm building [Memory Match](https://github.com/MemoryMatch) with two other job-seekers to pass the time and keep our skills sharp while we're all looking for full-time positions.
-I'm the only one on the team that has not worked with TS before, and I'm loving the challenge!
+    - I'm building [Memory Match](https://github.com/MemoryMatch) with two front-end developers.
+I'm the only one on the team that has not worked with TS or React before, and I'm loving the challenge!

 ### 🤔 I’m looking for:
 Mentorship, especially for career guidance.
 I'd love to meet with folks from various different roles in the tech industry, and learn about what path(s) might be best for me.